Bank of Montreal: 20th century

 By 1907, the bank had branches in every province of Atlantic Canada, with the opening of a branch in Charlottetown.
-Expansion into the Maritimes was further facilitated with the acquisition of the Exchange Bank of Yarmouth in 1903, the People’s Bank of Halifax in 1905, and the People's Bank of New Brunswick in 1906.
+Expansion into the Maritimes was further facilitated with the acquisition of the Exchange Bank of Yarmouth in 1903, the People's Bank of Halifax in 1905, and the People's Bank of New Brunswick in 1906.

 The early 20th century also saw the bank acquire several financial institutions that helped increase its presence in Newfoundland, and areas west of Quebec, including the Ontario Bank in 1906, the Bank of British North America in 1918, and the Merchants Bank of Canada in 1921.
 During this period, the bank also acquired the Montreal-based Molson Bank in 1925.

 In 1942, the bank ended production of its own bank notes, which were in circulation in Canada since 1871.
 By 1944, the central bank of the country, the Bank of Canada became the sole issuer of currency in Canada, and notes from private banks were withdrawn.

 In 1960, the Bank of Montreal moved its operational headquarters to a seventeen-storey structure next to its historic head office.
 The building served as the bank's operational headquarters until 1977, when it was moved to First Canadian Place on Bay Street in Toronto in 1977.
-The structure's was named after the slogan of the bank, the First Canadian Bank, a slogan that was introduced in 1969.
+The structure was named after the bank's slogan at the time, The First Canadian Bank, which was introduced in 1969, and was prominent in much of the bank's advertising during the 1970's, most notably in television commercials featuring Canadian actor Leslie Nielsen.
 The bank's present "M-Bar" logo was also introduced during this time, in 1967.
 However, the bank's legal headquarters remains at the historic Montreal head office, with First Canadian Place formally listed as the "executive office" of the bank.